 Martha Jo "Marty" Wagner, Esq., an attorney with Kilpatrick Townsend & Stockton LLP, gave me one of the best pieces of advice I ever received.
 I worked with Marty when I was a young associate at that firm more than two decades ago.
 When we started working together, she advised me to assume that everything she told me about the law was wrong until I had verified the statutes and regulations myself.

-Richard M. Morgan and Loraine M. DiSalvo Named to Super Lawyers of Georgia List for Fifth Consecutive Year
+Morgan and DiSalvo, P.C., Partners Richard M. Morgan and Loraine M. DiSalvo Named Five Star Investment Professionals for Eighth Consecutive Year

 National Award Program Recognizes Alpharetta Estate Planning Attorneys as Outstanding in Their Field Atlanta, GA – October 1, 2019 – Morgan and DiSalvo, P.C., is pleased to announce that Richard M. Morgan and Loraine M. DiSalvo have each received the 2019 Five Star Investment Professional Award for the eighth time.
 The Five Star Investment Professional [...]

 by Diane Weinberg, Esq.
 People hearing the term “Medicaid” often associate this word with a government program that provides medical services to individuals with low income.
 Medicaid1 encompasses a series of programs that provide more than just medical insurance for an indigent population.
 Georgia offers over 30 types of Medicaid programs, called classes of assistance [...]